Reemz1/Project1mindfitness/README.md

 ## Bugs ##

-- I noticed that my navigation links and form labels and input fields did not have aria-labels, and made sure to correct this.
+- I noticed that my navigation links, form labels and input fields did not have aria-labels, and made sure to correct this.

 - On testing my webpage by deploying via github-pages, i had found some bugs: